cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 :   The optional `REPEATABLE` clause specifies a seed number or expression to use for generating random numbers within the sampling method.
 The seed value can be any non-null floating-point value.
 Two queries that specify the same seed and argument values will select the same sample of the table, if the table has not been changed meanwhile.
 But different seed values usually produce different samples.
 If `REPEATABLE` is not specified, then Cloudberry Database selects a new random sample for each query, based upon a system-generated seed.
 Note that some add-on sampling methods do not accept `REPEATABLE`, and will always produce new samples on each use.

-select
+**`select`**

-:   A sub-`SELECT` can appear in the `FROM` clause.
+A sub-`SELECT` can appear in the `FROM` clause.
 This acts as though its output were created as a temporary table for the duration of this single `SELECT` command.
 Note that the sub-`SELECT` must be surrounded by parentheses, and an alias *must* be provided for it.
 A [VALUES](/docs/sql-statements/sql-statement-values.md) command can also be used here.
 See "Non-standard Clauses" in the [Compatibility](#compatibility) section for limitations of using correlated sub-selects in Cloudberry Database.

-with_query_name
+**`with_query_name`**

-:   A `WITH` query is referenced in the `FROM` clause by specifying its name, just as though the name were a table name.
+A `WITH` query is referenced in the `FROM` clause by specifying its name, just as though the name were a table name.
 You can provide an alias in the same way as for a table.

 :   The `WITH` query hides a table of the same name for the purposes of the primary query.
 If necessary, you can refer to a table of the same name by schema-qualifying the table's name.

-function_name
+**`function_name`**

-:   Function calls can appear in the `FROM` clause.
+Function calls can appear in the `FROM` clause.
 (This is especially useful for functions that return result sets, but any function can be used.)
 This acts as though the function's output were created as a temporary table for the duration of this single `SELECT` command.
 When you add the optional `WITH ORDINALITY` clause to the function call, Cloudberry Database appends a new column after all of the function's output columns with numbering for each row.
 :   You can provide an alias in the same way as for a table.
 If an alias is specified, you can also specify a column alias list to provide substitute names for one or more attributes of the function's composite return type, including the column added by `ORDINALITY` if present.
 :   You can combine multiple function calls into a single `FROM`-clause item by surrounding them with `ROWS FROM( ... )`.
 The output of such an item is the concatenation of the first row from each function, then the second row from each function, etc. If some of the functions produce fewer rows than others, null values are substituted for the missing data, so that the total number of rows returned is always the same as for the function that produced the most rows.
 :   If the function has been defined as returning the `record` data type, then an alias or the key word `AS` must be present, followed by a column definition list in the form `( <column_name> <data_type> [, ... ] )`.
 The column definition list must match the actual number and types of columns returned by the function.
 :   When using the `ROWS FROM( ... )` syntax, if one of the functions requires a column definition list, it's preferred to put the column definition list after the function call inside `ROWS FROM( ... )`.
 A column definition list can be placed after the `ROWS FROM( ... )` construct only if there's just a single function and no `WITH ORDINALITY` clause.
 :   To use `ORDINALITY` together with a column definition list, you must use the `ROWS FROM( ... )` syntax and put the column definition list inside `ROWS FROM( ... )`.

-join_type
+**`join_type`**

-:   One of:
+One of:

     -   `[INNER] JOIN`
     -   `LEFT [OUTER] JOIN`